1. Our people

 3. Our operations

-The Intergovernmental Panel on Climate Change (IPCC), warned that unless the world heeds the commitment set in Paris, even half a degree rise in global temperature would significantly worsen the risks of drought, floods, extreme heat and poverty for millions.
+The Intergovernmental Panel on Climate Change (IPCC), warned that unless the world heeds the commitment set in the Paris Climate Agreement, even half a degree rise in global temperature would significantly worsen the risks of drought, floods, extreme heat and poverty for millions.

 When it comes to our own footprint, we follow the same advice that we give our clients, working closely with our suppliers and investing responsibly to reduce the impact of our operations.
 We are committed to playing a leading role in the transition to the low-carbon economy.